Andi Soraya

-Andi Soraya (born 18 June 1976) is an Indonesian actress.
+Syarifah Andi Soraya Assegaf (born 18 June 1976) is an Indonesian actress.
 She became known to the public after starring the RCTI soap opera Air Mata Terakhir.

 Career

-Soraya began her career by modelling in advertisements for clients such as Prenagen, B-29, Vegeta, Bank Mandiri, and Hit.
+Andi Soraya began her career by modelling in advertisements for clients such as Prenagen, B-29, Vegeta, Bank Mandiri, and Hit.
 She was cast in the Indonesian soap opera Air Mata Terakhir on the RCTI network.
 In 2008, she appeared in the film Anda Puas, Saya Loyo.